Richard Simmons’ cause of death revealed | KRDO

 Richard Simmons’ cause of death revealed

-(CNN) — The brother of Richard Simmons has disclosed the late fitness guru’s cause of death.
+“It was reported Mr. Simmons experienced a fall on July 11 and spent the following day in bed,” the statement read.
+“He was found unresponsive on his bedroom floor on the morning of July 13, and 9-1-1 was called.”

+Simmons’ representative had summarized the coroner’s report in a statement earlier this week.

 “Richard’s death was accidental due to complications from recent falls and heart disease as a contributing factor.
-The toxicology report was negative other than medication Richard had been prescribed,” Thomas Estey, Simmons’ representative, said in a statement to People, citing notification Simmons’ brother had received from the Los Angeles County Medical Examiner.
+The toxicology report was negative other than medication Richard had been prescribed,” Thomas Estey, Simmons’ representative, said in a statement to People, citing notification Simmons’ brother had received from the coroner.

 When reached by CNN, Estey referred to his statement to People.